Fire (comics)

-Fire (Beatriz da Costa) is a superheroine appearing in American comic books published by DC Comics.
+Fire (Beatriz Bonilla Da Costa) is a superhero appearing in American comic books published by DC Comics.

+Created as Green Fury, Beatriz Da Costa is the first Latin American female superhero in mainstream American comics.
+She is the fourth Latin American superhero, after El Gaucho (DC), White Tiger (Marvel), and Bushmaster (DC).
 Michelle Hurd played Fire in the 1997 pilot film Justice League of America.
 Natalie Morales went by the name "Green Fury" in an episode of the 2017 series Powerless.

 Publication history

 A version of her first appeared in Super Friends #25 (October 1979) and was created by E. Nelson Bridwell and Ramona Fradon.